technowledgy/vue-postgrest/docs/api/index.md

 ### AuthError

-Instances of AuthError are thrown when authentication fails.
+Instances of AuthError are thrown when the server rejects the authentication token.

 ### SchemaNotFoundError